 Jobs: Filter the visible jobs to show only jobs of the selected type(s).

 Client: Filter the visible jobs to show only jobs of the selected client(s)

-Click the icon left of each job for further action, such as starting or stopping jobs or getting a detailed job report.
+Click the check box to the left of each job for further actions, such as starting or stopping jobs or getting a detailed job report.